|Do cats get stressed? Causes of stress in cats Signs of stress How is stress treated? Additional information|

 - Make sure you spend time with your cat (aside from playing).
 Lack of physical attention (stroking, petting) has been shown to increase cortisol levels in cats.

-- Cat behaviourist - In some cases, it may be advised to seek the advice of a cat behaviourist to help you work with your cat to overcome his stress.
+- See a cat behaviourist – In some cases, it may be advised to seek the advice of a cat behaviourist to help you work with your cat to overcome his stress.
 Your veterinarian should be able to refer you to one.

 - Medication – Your veterinarian may recommend medication to help your cat with his stress.
 Common medications prescribed include Clomipramine (Clomicalm), Diazepam (Valium) and Lorazepam (Ativan).
 These drugs help to calm your cat, which reduces stress.
 I know many pet owners are reluctant to medicate their cats but this really can be a bridge to help them.
 These drugs may be given short or long term.